lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 • A high-protein diet also causes your cat’s stools to stink, especially if your cat catches live mice and birds.
 Wild animals carry various parasites and bacteria that can upset your cat’s digestion.

-• A sudden change in your cat’s diet can also produce stinky poop since your cat’s digestive system needs time to adapt.
+• A sudden change in your cat’s diet can also produce stinky poop, as your cat’s digestive system needs time to adapt.

-Switch to a high-quality cat food brand or low-protein cat food and wait a couple of weeks to see if it will make a difference.
+Switch to a high-quality cat food brand or low-protein cat food, and wait a couple of weeks to see if it makes a difference.

-As such, it doesn’t hurt to have your vet check your cat’s anal glands to rule out a medical condition if you keep having odor problems.
+As a result, it doesn’t hurt to have your vet check your cat’s anal glands to rule out a medical condition if you continue to have odor problems.

 Moreover, hormonal changes and medication can also change your cat’s bathroom habits and lead to excess odor when using the toilet.